 - On July 7, the executive director of the SCC set her own severance pay at 6 salaries if she were to be dismissed.

 - On 5 August, Kintex transferred about BGN 800 thousand to an offshore company in Dubai.

 - On 8 August, without tender and bid, VMZ transferred BGN 3 million in advance to construction companies.

-“Everything looks like a pre-prepared scheme that was activated as soon as the mandate of the previous minister formally ended, but we as the new leadership do not yet have the real picture of what is happening,” Minister Stoyanov said.
+“Everything looks like a pre-prepared scheme that was activated as soon as the mandate of the previous minister formally ended, but we as the new leadership do not yet have the real picture of what is happening,” Minister Stojanov said.
 He said that the SCC is to commission an audit of its subsidiaries to see the full picture and the real situation.

 “VMZ consults its actions with PR specialists, not with lawyers,” the minister commented on the actions of the factory in recent days.
 He explained that while awaiting answers to questions about huge sums paid without reasons by the previous managers, smoke is being blown to mislead public attention.

-“It is extremely worrying that we are in a situation where all the decisions taken by the SCC in recent months have turned out to be null and void,” Minister Stoyanov said.
+“It is extremely worrying that we are in a situation where all the decisions taken by the SCC in recent months have turned out to be null and void,” Minister Stojanov said.
 He explained that this happened after the decision of the previous Minister of Economy and Industry to reduce the board of the company to 4 people, which is against the law.
 “There is a long-standing case law of the Supreme Court of Cassation which states that in such a situation the decisions taken by the management are null and void.
-This will create a domino of cases in the subsidiaries of the SCC as well, which we have to deal with urgently,” Nikola Stoyanov added and stressed that as long as he is a minister, all decisions and actions will be fully in line with the law.
+This will create a domino of cases in the subsidiaries of the SCC as well, which we have to deal with urgently,” Nikola Stojanov added and stressed that as long as he is a minister, all decisions and actions will be fully in line with the law.